 Arguably, 2019's sneaker trends have fallen in to one of two categories.
 Either they're very much on the "ugly" oversized sneaker side of things with the high street, as well as designers, continuing to push out bold-style trainers.
 Or, they fall into the more classic-style sneakers—Vejas sustainable trainers have been one of the shoes I've spotted the most over the year, with not only celebrities such as Emma Watson and Meghan Markle wearing them but a host of influencers.

 So what about 2020's sneaker trends?
 While I very much believe that sustainability will be at the forefront of our minds when we shop for trainers in the new year, I have a theory that there will be a few stand out styles.
-After speaking to global fashion search platform Lyst, as well as analysing the 2020 runway trends and street style looks from the past fashion week, I've gathered my evidence together on the trends I think will dominate the new year.
+I spoke to Diadora CEO, Enrico Polegato as well as Nia Jones, co-founder and creative director of new sustainable sneaker brand Good News, to get a better picture of what we'll see in terms of sneaker trends next year.
+I also spoke to fashion search platform Lyst and analysed the 2020 runway trends and street style looks from the past fashion month.
+From all this, I've gathered my evidence together on the trends I think will dominate the new year.
 So far, I can see there are four main looks that are going to be big in 2020.
 Keep scrolling to find out what they are...

 Thanks to the prevalence of Vejas' classic sneaker styles, as well as the emergence of nu-minimalism, there is no doubt in my mind that we're going to see a recurrence of the pared-back sneaker.
 Of course, the real iconic version is now Adidas's Stan Smiths sneaker, so beloved by former Céline creative director Phoebe Philo.
 However, I spotted Stella McCartney had created her own minimal sneaker for this coming season and it's exactly the right kind for wearing with camel-coloured trousers.